MohamedBsh/MohamedBsh/README.md

 Looking for opportunities where I can bring ideas into solutions, work on challenging projects, learn and collaborate with other talented people.

+<Now, i'm grinding :

+- Cracking the coding interview
+- LeetCode and MLExpert
+- Refresh my arithmetics skills by reviewing a course giving by a friends
+- TypeScript
+- React
+- Kmeans X Manim and EpilepziaDrugSentiment
+- ia-z and scikit-learn>

 # Tools and Technologies

 ### Currently learning